dask/dask-examples/README.md

 1. Run top-to-bottom without intervention from the user
-2. Not require external data sources that may disappear over time
+2. Not require external data sources that may disappear over time (external data sources that are highly unlikely to disappear are fine)
 3. Not be resource intensive, and should run within 2GB of memory
 4. Be clear and contain enough prose to explain the topic at hand
 5. Be concise and limited to one or two topics, such that a reader can get through the example within a few minutes of reading
+6. Be of general relevance to Dask users, and so not too specific on a particular problem or use case

+    As an example "how to do dataframe joins" is a great topic while "how to do dataframe joins in the particular case when one column is a categorical and the other is object dtype" is probably too specific